 February 2020- Our State Magazine, 5 of my paintings and a brief article in a "Painted Carolina" feature in the February issue

-October2019- Publication of Silver Linings, book that I illustrated for author, Elizabeth Hudson, who is also the Editor-in-Chief of Our State Magazine.
+October 2019- Publication of Silver Linings, a book that I illustrated for Elizabeth Hudson, author and Editor-in-Chief of Our State Magazine.
 Copies of Silver Linings are available online from the Our State Store.

 September 2012- The Blowing Rock News